1. The Music

 Behind the main building at Hongyoji is a kind of cemetery in which the death names of people are inscribed onto wooden posts known as sotoba.

-You can read more about this district here: trulytokyo.com/yanaka-tokyo-most-traditional-district
+You can read more about this district here: trulytokyo.com/yanaka-tokyo-most-traditional-district.
+I will explore this neighborhood more when I visit Tokyo next time.

 Of course we stopped by Shibuya to see its famed intersection and to go shopping.